Otholobium accrescens: Differences with related species

-Otholobium accrescens differs from O. caffrum and O. fumeum, which are shrubs of up to 1.5 m high (not a plant of 10 to 60 cm, only woody at the base), with clover-like leaves consisting of 3 flat leaflets (not with only one leaflet), and sepals shorter than the petals (not equally long sepals and petals).
+Otholobium accrescens differs from O. afrum and O. fumeum, which are shrubs of up to 1.5 m high (not a plant of 10 to 60 cm, only woody at the base), with clover-like leaves consisting of 3 flat leaflets (not with only one leaflet), and sepals shorter than the petals (not equally long sepals and petals).

 Conservation, distribution and ecology

 Otholobium accrescens is known from only two locations.
 Nonetheless, it is considered a near-threatened species that is likely more common because it is easily overlooked and is probably only noticed in the months after a fire.
 It occurs near the Groendal and Otterford Forest Reserves, in the Eastern Cape province of South Africa.
 Specimens of this species may live for over 50 years and the plants resproute from the underground rootstock after fire has destroyed the biomass above the ground.
-It grows in a vegetation type called mountain fynbos at an altitude of 550–650 m.
+It grows in a vegetation type called mountain fynbos at an elevation of 550–650 m.
 Flowers may be found from August to January.
 It produces few seeds and probably primarily propagates through its rootstocks.